Within This Page

 B. Important Design Considerations

-- Design spaces to meet the specific needs of students, teachers, and administrative staff with disabilities.
-See Americans with Disabilities Act Accessibility Guidelines for Buildings and Facilities (ADAAG).
-2002.
+Design spaces to meet the specific needs of students, teachers, and administrative staff with disabilities.
+See Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 - Design for future flexibility, which enables spaces to be easily modified.

-- ADA Accessibility Guidelines for Play Areas, 2000.
+- ADA Accessibility Guidelines for Building Elements Designed for Children's Use

 - National Clearinghouse for Educational Facilities